-5.2.10 How does the service ensure that clients are treated with dignity, respect and are involved in the decision making process?
+5.2.9 How does the service ensure that clients are treated with dignity, respect and are involved in the decision making process?

-Discussion with an authorised operator regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
+Discussion with Ms Svarcova regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
 The consultation and treatment are provided in a private room with the client and authorised operator present.
-Information is provided to the client in verbal and written form at the initial consultation and subsequent treatment sessions to allow the client to make choices about their care and treatment and provide informed consent.
+Information is provided to the client in verbal and written form at the initial consultation, and subsequent treatment sessions to allow the client to make choices about their care and treatment and provide informed consent.

-An authorised operator told us that clients are provided with the opportunity to complete a satisfaction survey when their treatment is complete.
-The results of these are collated to provide an anonymised summary report.
-It was advised to ensure this report is made available to clients and other interested parties.
-The deputy manager confirmed that an action plan would be developed to inform and improve services provided, if appropriate.
+Ms Svarcova told us that clients are provided with the opportunity to complete a satisfaction survey when their treatment is complete.
+This matter was discussed with Ms Svarcova who agreed that should client feedback be obtained, the results of these would be collated to provide an anonymised summary report which would be made available to clients and other interested parties.
+Ms Svarcova agreed that, if applicable, an action plan would be developed to inform and improve the services provided.